National Graduate Development Programme

 Salary/Benefits

-All graduates hired through the NGDP’s national recruitment campaign will be paid a minimum salary of £25,991 as a minimum – this may be subject to increase pending pay negotiations.
+All graduates hired through the NGDP’s national recruitment campaign will be paid a minimum salary of £28,371.

 Eligibility

 The NGDP welcomes graduates from all backgrounds and areas of study.
-The only requirements are that you have a minimum 2.2 undergraduate degree by July 2022 and that you have the right to work in the UK.
-Unfortunately, we are not able to offer visas.
+The only requirements are that you have a minimum 2.2 undergraduate degree by July 2024 and that you have the right to work in the UK for the duration of the programme.
+Unfortunately, the NGDP are not able to sponsor visas.
+The Graduate visa available from July 2021 and the Youth Mobility Scheme visa do not meet the NGDP’s criteria to cover the full Programme.
+Therefore, we are not able to accept either of these as proof of the right to work.

 Structure of the programme